OpenEvalProject/evals/manuscripts/elife-24231/v1/manuscript.md

 Luminescence age determinations – The luminescence age was obtained by dividing the palaeo-dose with the total dose rate.
 The error on the luminescence age estimates represents the combined systematic and experimental error associated with both the De and dose rate values.
 There is no datum for luminescence dates, therefore the age reported is taken from date of sampling (i.e., AD 2015).

-## Palaeomagnetic dating
+#### Palaeomagnetic dating

-## Methodology for palaeomagnetic dating: La Trobe University (LTU)
+##### Methodology for palaeomagnetic dating: La Trobe University (LTU)

 The procedures for palaeomagnetic analysis of the speleothem sample from Rising Star Cave follow those outlined in Herries and Shaw (2011) and a comprehensive review of speleothem magnetism can be found in Lascu and Feinberg (2011).

+Sample preparation – The sample was drilled vertically, across the layering, using a non-magnetic rock drill to produce three 2.5 cm by ~5–6 cm cores from the upper, purer part of the flowstone.
+Care was taken to remove recent contamination.
+The surface of the flowstone has a calcified covering of fine clastic dust that is likely to be much younger.
+Therefore, the upper ends of the cores were removed to make sure that only primary flowstone was measured.
+The cores were then cut in half at their midpoint where more recent contamination has seemingly occurred within the sample (at the interface between different growth phases; Figure 13).
+This was done using an ASC Scientific non-magnetic saw with bronze saw blades to produce a total of six 2.5 by 2.5 cm subsample cores from the upper part of the flowstone; 3 from the uppermost 2.5 cm (phase C flowstone) and 3 from the lower 2.5 cm (phase B flowstone).
+Thinner samples could not be produced as the samples were weak.
+Only a small part of the lowest, clastic rich layer (phase A flowstone) was preserved on the base of the block sample (Figure 13a) and this layer was cut into two 2 × 2 cm cubes for analysis.

 ![Figure 13.](https://cdn.elifesciences.org/articles/24231/elife-24231-fig13-v1.jpg)

 **Figure 13.:** (a) Outcrop photo of hanging erosion remnant of Flowstone 1a from which the palaeomagnetic sample was taken.
 The three flowstone phases separated by detrital horizons are clearly visible, and their magnetic polarity has been marked (N = normal; R = reverse).
 The stratigraphic top is towards the top of the photo; (b) close-up of a hand sample taken for palaeomagnetic analysis from Flowstone 1a in the Dinaledi Chamber.
 The sample is layered and comprises three distinct phases (from base to top: A-C marked in yellow) separated by thin clastic horizons that mark disconformities indicated with red dashed lines.
 The larger-scale extent of the three phases can be seen in (a); (c) intensity spectra, Zijderveld plots, and stereo plots for samples from phases A to C taken from (b).
-Phases B and C show normal polarity and phase A shows reversed and intermediate polarity directions.DOI: http://dx.doi.org/10.7554/eLife.24231.025
+Phases B and C show normal polarity and phase A shows reversed and intermediate polarity directions.

 Palaeomagnetic field determinations – Because the samples all consist of flowstone speleothem, alternating field (AF) demagnetisation was the sole method of magnetic cleaning that was used on the samples.
 AF has been shown to be effective for recovering the primary palaeomagnetic signal formed within South African speleothems for both detrital inclusions deposited during phases of flooding or within the water forming the speleothem itself (detrital remanent magnetisation; DRM), and for chemical precipitation (Chemical Remanent Magnetisation; CRM) of iron phases within dripwater (Herries and Shaw, 2011; Pickering et al., 2013).
 Samples were demagnetised using an AGICO LDA5 AF demagnetiser and measured using an AGICO JR6 spinner magnetometer on the high speed setting.
 Samples were analysed using the program Plotcore to establish the primary remanence direction using principle component analysis of Zijderveld plots.
 Multiple samples were taken from each layer within the flowstone speleothem and analysed using Fisher statistics and the Program FISH2 to establish the Palaeolatitude (Plat.) for each layer.
 This was then used to assign the polarity of each layer, with Plat.
 Values > + 60o/−60o are considered to represent normal or reversed polarity.

-## Radiocarbon dating
+#### Radiocarbon dating

-## Methodology for radiocarbon dating
+##### Methodology for radiocarbon dating

 Radiocarbon dating is a commonly used method for dating materials that contain carbon, by using the decay of the radioactive carbon isotope 14C with a half-life of ~5730 years.
 Because of the relatively short half-life of 14C, this technique generally only returns reliable results for ages less than 50 ka, and it is widely used in Archaeological applications (e.g., Taylor and Bar-Yosef, 2014).